 - Get a small Ziploc bag and pour some rubbing alcohol inside.

 - Pick up the Engorged Tick that fell off your dog with a thin pointy tweezer and drop the full Tick into the Ziploc bag with the rubbing alcohol.
-The alcohol will kill the full Tick.
+The alcohol will be fatal to the full Tick.

 - Seal the small Ziploc bag to prevent the Engorged Tick from escaping.*